COS301-SE-2025/CRISP/SRS.md

 #### BlueVision ITM System Administrator
 - **Role**: Platform administrator with full system access
-- **Purpose**: Manage the entire CRISP platform, onboard new client organizations, and maintain system health
+- **Purpose**: Manage the entire CRISP platform, onboard new client Institutions, and maintain system health

-#### Organization Publisher (Client Organizations)
+#### Institution Publisher (Client Institutions)
 - **Role**: BlueVision ITM clients who have publishing rights
 - **Purpose**: Represent educational institutions that can both publish and consume threat intelligence

-#### Organization Users (Viewers)
+#### Institution Users (Viewers)
-- **Role**: Users within client organizations with viewing rights only
+- **Role**: Users within client Institutions with viewing rights only
 - **Purpose**: Security analysts and IT staff who need access to threat intelligence but cannot publish

 ### 2.2 User Stories

 #### BlueVision ITM System Administrator Stories
-- As a System Administrator, I want to register new client organizations so that they can join the threat sharing community
+- As a System Administrator, I want to register new client Institutions so that they can join the threat sharing community
-- As a System Administrator, I want to manage organization accounts and their settings so that I can control platform access and configurations
+- As a System Administrator, I want to manage Institution accounts and their settings so that I can control platform access and configurations
 - As a System Administrator, I want to monitor system health and usage statistics so that I can ensure platform reliability and optimize performance
-- As a System Administrator, I want to configure global anonymization policies so that sensitive data is properly protected across all organizations
+- As a System Administrator, I want to configure global anonymization policies so that sensitive data is properly protected across all Institutions
-- As a System Administrator, I want to manage trust relationships between organizations so that I can control data sharing permissions
+- As a System Administrator, I want to manage trust relationships between Institutions so that I can control data sharing permissions
 - As a System Administrator, I want to access comprehensive audit logs so that I can track system usage and investigate security incidents

-#### Organization Publisher (Client) Stories
+#### Institution Publisher (Client) Stories
-- As an Organization Publisher, I want to publish threat intelligence about attacks on my institution so that I can help protect other educational organizations
+- As an Institution Publisher, I want to publish threat intelligence about attacks on my institution so that I can help protect other educational Institutions
-- As an Organization Publisher, I want to add users from my organization via email invitation so that my team can access relevant threat intelligence
+- As an Institution Publisher, I want to add users from my Institution via email invitation so that my team can access relevant threat intelligence
-- As an Organization Publisher, I want to configure what types of threats my organization shares so that I can control our data sharing policies
+- As an Institution Publisher, I want to configure what types of threats my Institution shares so that I can control our data sharing policies
-- As an Organization Publisher, I want to set anonymization levels for different types of data so that I can protect sensitive institutional information
+- As an Institution Publisher, I want to set anonymization levels for different types of data so that I can protect sensitive institutional information
-- As an Organization Publisher, I want to consume threat feeds from other organizations so that I can stay informed about relevant threats
+- As an Institution Publisher, I want to consume threat feeds from other Institutions so that I can stay informed about relevant threats
-- As an Organization Publisher, I want to receive alerts about threats targeting educational institutions so that I can proactively defend my organization
+- As an Institution Publisher, I want to receive alerts about threats targeting educational institutions so that I can proactively defend my Institution
-- As an Organization Publisher, I want to manage my organization's users and their permissions so that I can control who has access to what information
+- As an Institution Publisher, I want to manage my Institution's users and their permissions so that I can control who has access to what information
-- As an Organization Publisher, I want to upload threat intelligence in bulk via CSV/JSON so that I can efficiently share large datasets
+- As an Institution Publisher, I want to upload threat intelligence in bulk via CSV/JSON so that I can efficiently share large datasets

-#### Organization User (Viewer) Stories
+#### Institution User (Viewer) Stories
-- As an Organization User, I want to view threat intelligence relevant to my institution so that I can understand current threat landscape
+- As an Institution User, I want to view threat intelligence relevant to my institution so that I can understand current threat landscape
-- As an Organization User, I want to receive real-time alerts about high-priority threats so that I can respond quickly to emerging risks
+- As an Institution User, I want to receive real-time alerts about high-priority threats so that I can respond quickly to emerging risks
-- As an Organization User, I want to search and filter threat intelligence by type, date, and severity so that I can find relevant information quickly
+- As an Institution User, I want to search and filter threat intelligence by type, date, and severity so that I can find relevant information quickly
-- As an Organization User, I want to export threat data for integration with our security tools so that I can enhance our defensive capabilities
+- As an Institution User, I want to export threat data for integration with our security tools so that I can enhance our defensive capabilities
-- As an Organization User, I want to view threat trends and analytics so that I can understand attack patterns targeting educational institutions
+- As an Institution User, I want to view threat trends and analytics so that I can understand attack patterns targeting educational institutions
-- As an Organization User, I want to access threat intelligence via API so that I can integrate with existing security systems
+- As an Institution User, I want to access threat intelligence via API so that I can integrate with existing security systems

 #### External API User Stories
 - As an External System, I want to consume threat intelligence via TAXII-compliant endpoints so that I can integrate with existing security tools